chozelinek/sacoco/tutorial.md

 > TIP: for development/testing purposes, if you just run `python3 wikiextractor.py`, it will work on the testing dataset stored in the `test` folder.

-This is one of the TEI files `wiki-188908.xml`:
+An example for the result TEI files is `wiki_188908.xml` given below (I would include this as an example in the test directory, also a sample metadata file):

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>